jupyterhub/the-littlest-jupyterhub/docs/install/custom-server.rst

 #.
 Using a terminal program, SSH into your server.
 This should give you a prompt where you can
    type commands.

 #.
-If your server is behind a firewall and needs a proxy:
+If your server is behind a firewall and needs a proxy to reach the internet:

    .. code-block:: bash